Musyoka2020-eng/Stopwatch-app/readme.md

-Certainly!
-Here's a basic README for your Stopwatch App project:
 # Stopwatch App

 This is a simple Stopwatch App created using HTML, CSS, and JavaScript.
 The app allows users to start, stop, and reset a timer, displaying elapsed time in a human-readable format.